syncfusion/ej2-angular-docs/src/schedule/schedule/views.md

 {% endtab %}

+> Schedule Height is mandatory to set in pixels for Agenda view.

 ### Month Agenda view

 A Month-Agenda view shows a month calendar, where clicking on a particular day will display the appointments present on that date below the calendar.
 The day with appointments are differentiated with a circular dot below the date of the calendar.